High-sensitivity (better than -112 dBm) dual channel AIS receiver with SMA antenna connector.

 Press Apply changes and you are done!

-Open OpenCPN and check that you are getting magnetic heading data.
+Go to OpenCPN and check that you are getting magnetic heading, heel and pitch data.

 OpenPlotter constantly and automatically calibrates the IMU in order to get accurate magnetic heading readings.
 Read the calibration chapter to follow some advices: